Interested-Deving-1896/kde-eco-website/content/blog/2022-03-05-energy-conservation-day.md

 #### Funding Notice

-The BE4FOSS project was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>), who organize the *Tag des Energiesparens* (Day of Energy Conservation).
+The BE4FOSS project was funded by the Federal Environment Agency and the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV<sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup>), who organize the *Tag des Energiesparens* (Energy Conservation Day).
 The funds are made available by resolution of the German Bundestag.

 {{< container >}}